Terradise Environmental Arts Residency 2024

 We’re seeking artists in all genres — from photography to painting to theatre to music to folk/traditional arts to poetry to foodways to woodcarving to dance to film/video/media arts!
 Artists from historically-marginalized communities are especially encouraged to apply.
 Our residencies are “non-residential” (i.e., no housing will be provided); but you will be expected to visit Terradise Nature Center and/or Terradise Nature Preserve (across the river, managed by Marion County Parks District) at least three times during your residency.
 You will not be expected to collaborate or meet up with the other artist; although you’re welcome to if you’d like.

-Your tasks will be to:
+As a Terradise Environmental Artist-in-Residence, your primary tasks will be to:

-- Visit Terradise, & explore & enjoy our property, & this important stretch of the Olentangy
+- Visit Terradise, & explore & enjoy our property, & this important stretch of the Olentangy (Whetstone) River

 - Explore Terradise’s history, mission, & landscape – including the history & legacies of founders Trella & Ray Romine, and/or their poetry, photography, & writings

 - Produce original artwork in any genre inspired by the Terradise Nature Center or Terradise Nature Preserve properties, our mission, our history, Trella & Ray Romine’s artwork, lives, or archives, or our stretch of the Olentangy!